 Practical Applications and Empowerment

 Awareness is the key to empowerment.
 By understanding which game we are engaged in, we can take responsibility for our emotional states and actions.
-This practice resembles mindfulness, where we bring conscious attention to our thoughts and feelings, enabling us to respond rather than react.
+When we step into anger with awareness, choosing our words and actions from a place of self-love, anger can serve us as a tool for self-advocacy.